NVIDIA-AI-IOT/redtail/README.md

 # News
 * **2018-02-15**: added support for the TBS discovery platform.
   * Step by step instructions on how to assemble the [TBS discovery drone](../../wiki/Skypad-TBS-Discovery-Setup).
-  * Instructions on how to attach and use a [Zed stereo camera](https://www.stereolabs.com/zed/).
+  * Instructions on how to attach and use a [ZED stereo camera](https://www.stereolabs.com/zed/).
-  * Software setup guide with instructions on how to calibrate, test and fly the drone.
+  * Detailed instructions on how to calibrate, test and fly the drone.

 * **2017-10-12**: added full simulation Docker image, experimental support for APM Rover and support for MAVROS v0.21+.